scotfree/fuelscape/docs/fellowship_capstone.md

 ---
 class: top-bottom-slide-nofade
 background-image: url(wesnoth_example3.png)
-# Location, Lccation, Location
+# Location, Location, Location

 * some fuels may not be suited to biochar production at all
-* use and transport of the biochar effects where it should be produced
+* use and transport of the biochar affects where it should be produced
 * different areas can have different best answers

 ---